Supply Chain Risk Assessment

 Securing B2B Trade - The Imperative of Verification and Credit Risk Assessment

 With over 1.6 million incorporated companies in India and many millions more in the unorganised sector, B2B trade credit is the lifeblood of India’s economy.
 But hidden danger lurks beneath the surface.
 Vendor/supplier fraud constituted 32% of the external fraud experienced by Indian companies in 2022.
 Furthermore, 34% of Indian firms fell victim to fraud due to Know Your Customer (KYC) failures.
-These statistics paint a clear picture: neglecting the identity verification of counterparties and failing to assess their creditworthiness exposes businesses to significant risks.
+These statistics paint a clear picture: neglecting the identity verification of counterparties and failing to assess their credit risk and creditworthiness exposes businesses to significant risks.

 Today, businesses of all sizes are prioritising understanding their partners, reflecting a shift in the market.
 Knowing your counterparties, such as agents and dealers, is becoming increasingly important in managing everyday trade.